-Thank-you for visiting our website and we hope that you are safe and well during the lockdown.
-We are still continuing to work - but remotely.
-We can conduct MIAMs and Joint Mediations using video technology.
-We have reduced our prices as a consequence.
-Please do be in touch as normal by email or on the 'phone and we can talk through whether you feel that online mediation could be suitable for you at this time.
+Thank-you for visiting our website and we hope that you remain safe and well now that lockdown has eased a little.
+We are still continuing to work remotely using video technology but can also offer face to face meetings at the Quaker Meeting House if you prefer.
+Please be in touch as normal by email or on the 'phone and we can talk through whether you feel that faced to face or online mediation could be suitable for you at this time

 When you and your spouse or partner end up in the difficult position of divorcing or separating, no matter how hard you try, or how amicable you are, you are likely to encounter issues that you cannot resolve on your own.
 If this happens you don’t need to end up in a costly court battle to negotiate a financial settlement or work out child arrangements, mediation may well be a better and more affordable alternative.
 You are still encouraged to use a solicitor to write any legally binding documents, but mediation is the most cost-effective and dignified alternative to what can be an extremely stressful not to mention expensive contested divorce proceeding in court.

 Often the consequences of divorce or separation can mean that grandparents are side-lined and find that they no longer are able to see their grandchildren.
 Inter-generational issues can cause conflict over inheritance, new relationships or independent living arrangements.